 With a salary, you pay employees a fixed amount each pay period.
 If you pay employees hourly wages, you must pay an hourly rate.
 An hourly employee’s total wages are based on the number of hours they work.

-IRS Form W-4, Employee’s Withholding Allowance Certificate, is an IRS form new employees must fill out.
+IRS Form W-4, Employee’s Withholding Certificate, is an IRS form new employees must fill out.

-On Form W-4, employees can claim withholding allowances.
-The number of withholding allowances for an employee determines how much federal income tax you withhold from their wages.
+On Form W-4, employees can enter the information you’ll use to determine how much federal income tax to withhold from their wages.

 State W-4 form

 Many states have state income tax.
 If your employee works in a state that requires you to withhold state income tax, they must fill out a state W-4 form.

 Check with your state to see if it requires your employees to fill out a state W-4.

 Form I-9, Employment Eligibility Verification, is a form that confirms your employees are legally allowed to work in the United States.